Quiché Department

 Quiché ([kiˈtʃe]) is a department of Guatemala.
-It is in the heartland of the Kʼicheʼ (Quiché) people, to the north-west of Guatemala City.
+It is in the heartland of the Kʼicheʼ (Quiché) people, one of the Maya peoples, to the north-west of Guatemala City.
 The capital is Santa Cruz del Quiché.
 The word Kʼicheʼ comes from the language of the same name, which means "many trees".

 Population

 Quiché has historically been one of the most populous departments of Guatemala.
 At the 2018 census it had a population of 949,261.
 Mayans account for 88.6% of the department's population.
 Kʼicheʼ people are the largest Mayan ethnic group in the department, and account for 65.1% of the total population.
 The department is named after them.

 While most of its indigenous population speaks the Kʼicheʼ (Quiché) language, other Mayan languages spoken in the department are Ixil (Nebaj - Chajul - Cotzal area), Uspantek (Uspantán area), Sakapultek (Sacapulas area), as well as Poqomchiʼ and Q'eqchi' in the northeast, bordering the Alta Verapaz department.